hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_Regular_expressions.md

 ## Getting Started

+## Comment-Upen: Even we mentioned that we introuduced grep in the previous workshops.
+I think participants will find it useful to get a brief introduction of grep before we go in depth. and then introduce our toy file `catch.txt` to use.

 Before we get started, let's take a briefly look at the `catch.txt` file in a `less` buffer in order to get an idea of what the file looks like:

 ```